-Quoting one of the Bard’s most famous plays, Hamlet, Cllr Charles Hollingsworth, who has represented Pinkneys Green since 2011, said of the borough leadership: “There is something rotten in the state of Denmark.”
+Quoting one of the Bard’s most famous plays, Hamlet, Cllr Charles Hollingsworth, who has represented Pinkneys Green since 2011, said of the borough leadership: ‘There is something rotten in the State of Denmark’.

-He said the trigger for his resignation was an exchange of emails with a Conservative association officer on election day, in which he was warned ‘don’t mess with me’, that left him feeling ‘bullied and threatened’.
+He said the trigger for his resignation was an exchange of emails with a Conservative association officer on election day, in which he was warned ‘don’t mess with me’, which left him feeling ‘bullied and threatened’.

 In response he resigned from the association, meaning he could no longer serve as a Tory councillor.

-“You do not have to be very bright to realise that there is not good democratic activity.
+“You do not have to be very bright to realise that there is not good democratic activity.”

 “The whole culture is dramatically worse.
 The party is not the issue.
-It’s about the leadership.”
+It’s about the leadership

-He also described the Borough Local Plan (BLP) as an ‘absolute shambles’.
+He also described the BLP as ‘absolute shambles’.

-“It’s almost indefensible.
-Now they’ve got to force it through.
-They say, ‘if you don’t do it now we’ll all be screwed and the Government will build in our back gardens’.
+“It’s almost indefensible now, they’ve got to force it through.
+They say, if you don’t do it now we’ll all be screwed and the Government will build in our back gardens.

-“Arguably, so what?
-If we’ve got a crap plan maybe they should.
+“Arguably so what, if we’ve got a crap plan maybe they should.
 I’m sick of project fear.”